cuthbertLab/music21/buildDoc/rst/moduleEnvironment.rst

     Return the path to the platform specific settings file.

+    .. method:: getTempDir()

+    Get a temporary directory.
+Return the user preference if set.

     .. method:: getTempFile()

     Return a file path to a temporary file with the specified suffix